 Give the cold jelly a whisk to make it smooth.
 Pour about a third of the jelly into the flan base and spread evenly.
 Top with strawberries.
 Then slowly and carefully pour the remaining jelly over the top, nudging the strawberries here and there to allow it to seep into all the gaps.
 You may not need all of the jelly (depending on the depth of your flan).

 Allow to set for 3-4 hours before serving.

 If you don't have self raising flour, use a combination of 55g (2oz) plain flour and 1/2 teaspoon baking powder.

-When greasing your flan tin, use a piece of baking paper to rub butter or margarine around the whole flan tin, making sure to get into all the grooves.
+When greasing your flan tin make sure to get into all the grooves.
 Put some flour in the pan and tap the pan to move the flour all around to cover it.

 For best results you should always weigh ingredients like flour and sugar.
 Kitchen scales are relatively cheap but if you can’t weigh the ingredients, use the spoon and level method (don’t scoop).